 Our annual drive to donate, sort, and/or distribute food and supplies for the unhoused in Manhattan was an opportunity to build and give back to our community and tzedakah.

-Enjoy some friendly competition with mahjong or bring a game to share.
+Members enjoyed some friendly competition with mahjong or brought a game to share.
 All are welcome!

 Selichot